nut1414/UtaYaku/README.md

 The lyric breakdown works through OpenAI api calls, currently, I'm only using my own key for development.
 I'm still thinking about how I'll pay if I deploy it once ready.
 I really wish to deploy it.
 Bur for now I'm adding a database to store already broken down lyrics for each unique song so that a call to the API won't be needed if visiting already broken down songs.

-This is a preview of the current state (if you find dancing pointer annoying I'm deeply sorry create a GitHub issue for that 😂 jk, i'll rerecord one if needed):
+This is a preview of the current state:

 https://github.com/user-attachments/assets/da57c91f-9ddb-465b-b28f-708592d18f13